 We reviewed various NetFlow analyzers and analyzed the options based on the following criteria:

-- Support for data integrations into other platforms
+- Data integrations into other platforms

 - Ease of use